CvilleEquityAtlas/atlas_site/content/post/how-to-post.md

 ```

 (I believe git comes with a bash emulator for Windows, but I don't have a Windows machine to verify).
 This will rebuild the site and push the changes in the source code and site pages to github.
 Within a minute or so, the changes will be reflected on the webiste: [cvilleequityatlas.github.io](https://cvilleequityatlas.github.io/)!

+## Method the second: dependent updates

+If you don't want to do all that, you can follow steps 1 and 2 and make changes in the github repo directly.
+3. Once you're a collaborator, navigate to the [altas_site repo](https://github.com/CvilleEquityAtlas/atlas_site) and go to content/post.
+4. Click `Create new file` and fill in the name, name-of-post.md.
+Then start typing (using markdown for any formatting).
+Be sure to add the header information (by, for example, clicking on another post, clicking the edit icon/pencil, copying the header information, pasting it in your post, and the **adding the correct information, including date and time**).
+5. Email [me](mailto:mclaibourn@virginia.edu) and I'll fetch, build, and push it back up.